568875138/assemblyline/docs/build_vm_base_disk_windows_10.md

 1. You have KVM and virtmanager installed on your Linux workstation.
 2. You have an ISO for windows 10 enterprise
+3. You have saved your al_private directory onto your personal user on bitbucket

 ### Create the (initially empty) base disk image: